Optimal Stopping Methodology for the Secretary Problem with Random Queries: Optimizing the Success Probability

 Basically $\cBk$ captures the event of querying at $t_k,\ldots,t_1$, after observing relative ranks equal to 1 (required by Remark\,\ref{rem:1}) while deciding not to terminate the search at any of these querying instances.
 It is clear from Remark\,\ref{rem:3} that for $t\geq t_k$ the indicator $\I_{\cBk}$ is measurable with respect to $\cZ_t^k$, because this property applies to each individual indicator participating in the product in \eqref{eq:BandD}.

-Consider now a collection of querying times and a final time satisfying $1\leq\T_1<\T_2<\cdots<\T_K<\Tf$ and a corresponding collection of decision functions $\D_{\T_1},\ldots,\D_{\T_K}$.
-Denote with $\Psucc$ the success probability delivered by this combination, namely the probability to select the best sample, then we have the following decomposition
+Consider now a collection of querying times and a final time satisfying $\Tf>\T_K>\cdots>\T_2>\T_1>\T_0=0$ and a corresponding collection of decision functions $\D_{\T_1},\ldots,\D_{\T_K}$ all conforming with Remark\,\ref{rem:3}.
+Denote with $\Psucc$ the success probability delivered by this combination, namely the probability to select the best object, then

+where, as usual, for any sequence $\{x_n\}$ we define $\sum_{k=a}^b x_n=0$ when $b<a$.
 The general term in the sum expresses the probability of the event where we did not terminate at the first $k-1$ querying times (this is captured by $\cB_{\T_1}^{\T_{k-1}}$ which contains the event of all previous decisions being 0) and we decided to terminate at the $k$-th query (indicated by $\D_{\T_k}=1$).
 The single last term in \eqref{eq:decomp0} is the probability of the event where we did not terminate at any querying time (captured by $\cB_{\T_1}^{\T_K}$) and we make use of the final time $\Tf$ to terminate the search.
-Please note, that in \eqref{eq:decomp0} we did not include the events $\{z_{\Tf}=1\},\{z_{\T_k}=1\}$ although, as pointed out in Remark\,\ref{rem:1}, we query or final-stop only at points that satisfy this property.
-The reason is that these events are implied by the events $\{\xi_{\T_k}=1\}$ and $\{\xi_{\Tf}=1\}$ respectively since $\{\xi_{\Tf}=1\}\cap\{z_{\Tf}=1\}=\{\xi_{\Tf}=1\}$, with a similar equality being true for any querying time.
+Please note, that in \eqref{eq:decomp0} we did not include the events $\{z_{\Tf}=1\},\{z_{\T_k}=1\}$ although, as pointed out in Remark\,\ref{rem:1}, we query or final-stop only at points that must satisfy this property.
+This is because these events are implied by the events $\{\xi_{\T_k}=1\}$ and $\{\xi_{\Tf}=1\}$ respectively, since $\{\xi_{\Tf}=1\}\cap\{z_{\Tf}=1\}=\{\xi_{\Tf}=1\}$, with a similar equality being true for any querying time.
 Let us now focus on the last term in \eqref{eq:decomp0} and apply the following manipulations

 where for the third equality we used the fact that the indicators $\I_{\cB_{t_1}^{t_K}},\ind{\Tf=t},\ind{\T_k=t_k},k=1,\ldots,K$, are measurable with respect to $\cZ_t^K$ and can therefore be placed outside the inner expectation, while for the second last equality we used \eqref{eq:lem2-1}.
 If we substitute \eqref{eq:mbifla1} into \eqref{eq:decomp0} we can rewrite the success probability as